 Using breast cancer research as an example: It is clear that researchers need to study breast cancer tumor tissue.
-To do this, they will work with Lombardi's Histopathology & Tissue Shared Resource, which collects and stores tissue samples.
-Not only do breast researchers have access to the samples, they also rely on the pathologist leading the resource for his expertise.
+To do this, they will work with Georgetown University Medical Center's (GUMC) Shared Resources.
+Researchers will contact the Nontherapeutic Subject Registry (NTSR) Shared Resource to recruit and consent patients, as well as Histopathology & Tissue Shared Resource (HTSR), which collects and stores tissue samples.
+Not only do breast researchers have access to the samples and associated clinical data, they also rely on the pathologist leading the HTSR for his expertise.
 All of this takes place without the breast cancer lab investing in these resources itself.
 Lombardi investigators, as well as other investigators at Georgetown, have access to these shared resources.

 Each shared resource is handled like a small business and is coordinated by a faculty member who is experienced in that research area.
 This person has a staff of one or more who facilitates access to that resource.
 Each "business" provides a specialized service for a reasonable user fee.